stevegt/aidda/README.md

 generating Go code on Linux.
-I expect after the dust settles I'll likely use aidda.sh to generate aidda.go for a compiled version of the tool, and that will better enable the complexity needed to support other languages or operating systems.
+I expect after the dust settles I'll likely use aidda.sh to generate aidda.go for a compiled version of the tool, and that will better enable the complexity needed to support more capabilities.
 I'm open to pull requests, but am otherwise pretty head-down actually using aidda as-is to work on some Go-specific projects at the moment.

 -- Steve